andrew-candela/crypto-tracker/README.md

 Welcome to the Crypto-Metrics tracker!
 This is a toy app designed to track Crypto metrics and send alerts based on simple thresholds.

+The app itself consists of two lambda functions running behind an API gateway.
+There is a third lambda function running on a 1 minute timer to collect data.
+I use a Postgres RDS for the storage layer.
+The `terraform/` folder has all of the configuration needed to run the app in your own account.

 ## Usage

 Each minute the app collects the latest metrics from [livecoin's ticker](https://api.livecoin.net/exchange/ticker).
 Sadly, at the time of writing this the livecoin API is down, so I may wind up switching to something else.
+*Update*: Looks like Livecoin is in some [serious trouble](https://www.zdnet.com/article/russian-crypto-exchange-livecoin-hacked-after-it-lost-control-of-its-servers/#ftag=RSSbaffb68).
+I probably won't be able to continue collecting metrics from their site.
+I also had nothing to do with this...
 The app stores those metrics in a database, and then compares the latest metrics with the averages over the last 24 hours.